AMERICAN FORENSIC ASSOCIATION

 (1) A letter from the Tournament Director explaining the circumstances relevant to the petition and formally asking for waiver consideration.

-(2) A letter from the "ninth school" stating the reason(s) for withdrawal from the tournament.
+(2) A letter from the "seventh school" stating the reason(s) for withdrawal from the tournament.

-(3) The registration materials for the ninth school including unaltered schematics and student code sheets (where applicable).
+(3) The registration materials for the seventh school including unaltered schematics and student code sheets (where applicable).

 (4) The Chair of the NIET has the right to request any additional material.